-Wirt's eagerness to take more Supreme Court cases was dampened by the difficulty of making time for visits to Constant Freeman, late a colonel in the army of the United States, is appointed, by the president and senate, to be accountant of the navy department, vice Thomas Turner, deceased.
+Wirt's eagerness to take more Supreme Court cases was dampened by the difficulty of making time for visits to of Virginia, vice George Hay, resigned.

+Constant Freeman, late a colonel in the army of the United States, is appointed, by the president and senate, to be accountant of the navy depart-ment, vice Thomas Turner, deceased.

-William Wirr is appointed by the same authority, to be attorney of the United States for the district
+William Wirt is appointed by the same authority, to be attorney of the United States for the district